zendcrew/table-rate-shipping-rates/readme.md

-=== Table Rate Shipping Method for WooCommerce by Shipped - WooCommerce Table Rate Shipping ===
+=== Shipped - Table Rate Shipping Method | for WooCommerce ===
 Contributors: zendcrew, sundayfanz
 Donate link:
 Tags: table rate, table rate shipping, conditional shipping, free shipping, woocommerce shipping Requires at least: 5.8
 Tested up to: 6.8
-Stable tag: 1.3.3
+Stable tag: 1.4
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Shipped - WooCommerce Table Rate Shipping a powerful, flexible and easy-to-use shipping plugin for WooCommerce.
+Shipped - Table Rate Shipping Method a powerful, flexible and easy-to-use shipping plugin for WooCommerce.

 == Description ==

 = Table Rate Shipping =
-[Shipped - WooCommerce Table Rate Shipping](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew) is a powerful, flexible and easy-to-use shipping plugin for **WooCommerce**, it can be used to create multiple shipping rates based on product rules and conditions.
+[Shipped - Table Rate Shipping Method](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew) is a powerful, flexible and easy-to-use shipping plugin for **WooCommerce**, it can be used to create multiple shipping rates based on product rules and conditions.

 This plugin can be used to create a variety of the shipping cost types such as **costs per weight unit**, **cost per item**, **cost per shipping class**, cost per category, and so much more.
 Package items can also be **grouped by item unit**, **product category**, **shipping classes**, etc, and charged accordingly.